evkx/evkx.github.io/content/models/skoda/elroq/elroq_50/_index.md

 ## Interior

+The SKODA Elroq 50 boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
+A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between several interior designs.

 ### Seats

 The SKODA Elroq 50 accommodates five passengers with two front seats and a three-seat bench in the rear.